 The U.S. Bank mobile app is like having a bank branch in your pocket, enabling you to check your balance, find ATMs and branch locations, deposit checks, pay bills and people, manage your credit card, and monitor payments.

 Pittsburgh-based PNC Bank offers all the standard mobile banking tools, along with the Virtual Wallet app, which promises "a new mobile experience for your money management."

-Be rewarded.
-View and activate your personalized PNC Purchase Payback offers for your favorite retailers.
+- View and activate your personalized PNC Purchase Payback offers.